 How do I apply a load test to a Roomba or Scooba battery ?

 This picture shows a 12 volt 20 watt electric light bulb part number (MR16) connected to a Roomba battery using test leads with alligator clips on each end.
-The test leads can be purchased from your local electronics shop or Radio Shack.
+The test leads can be purchased from your local electronics shop or online retailer.
 The lamp is positioned on top of a ceramic coffee cup since the lamp will get hot when connected to the battery.
 This particular test involves a 3.2Ah Roomba battery with a voltage level of 16 volt.
 This will create a current load of approximately 1.87 amps.
 The Roomba will draw about 2 amps under normal load conditions so the test setup is very similar to an actual load that a Roomba would experience.

 The actual electrical connection is accomplished by cutting two short pieces of insulated solid copper wire (20 ga).
 I used Red for (+) and Black for (-).
 Connect the Red copper wire to the battery terminal that is furthest from the battery case and connect the Black copper wire to the battery terminal that is closest to the battery.
 Then connect the two alligator clips to the copper wires and finally connect the other two alligator clips to the 12 volt lamp.

 Once the electrical path is complete the lamp will turn on and should stay on for at least 2 hours.
 If the lamp does not last that long then your battery is defective.
 This load testing of your battery should not be left unattended and the voltage level should be monitored to make sure the battery voltage does not drop below 12 volts.

 Finally, if you don't have a digital multimeter to monitor the battery voltage level during the load test then please invest in a $10 DMM from your local electronics store or elsewhere or do not proceed with this load testing.